syedadil2k19/angular9-weather-webapp/README.md

 # Angular9WeatherWebapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
+It is a web app created mainly to assess use of design patterns and logical layers in code.

 ## Development server